linkerd/website/linkerd.io/content/blog/service-mesh-101-intro-with-linkerd.md

 +++

-A walk-through installing and using a service mesh with Linkerd core maintainer Alex Leong.
-You'll learn what a service mesh is, how to install Linkerd and get a Kubernetes application onboarded.
-Alex will showcase how to use the Linkerd dashboard to get visibility into your installed applications.
+In this video, Linkerd maintainer Alex Leong walks through installing and using Linkerd.
+Along the way you'll learn what a service mesh is, how to install Linkerd, and add a Kubenetes application to a service mesh.

 {{< youtube "xo9Tq2UNKfM" >}}